Ocean cruising in Vietnam

 The communist country of Vietnam is bordered by China in the north and Laos and Cambodia to the west.
 The two dynamic metropolitan centres of Hanoi and Ho Chi Minh City are sited on opposite ends of the country, marking the former North and South territories that characterised the historic Vietnam War period.
 From the jagged mountaintops of Sapa to the flooded rice paddies of Ninh Binh, nature has blessed Vietnam with some of the most beautiful landscapes in Asia.
 Blissful, unspoiled beaches stretch along the country’s winding coastline, lapped by the shimmering waves of the South China Sea.

-Why cruise Vietnam
+Why choose Vietnam cruises

-Best Places to visit in Vietnam
+Vietnam cruises: Best Places to visit in Vietnam

 Ha Long Bay

 Located in the province of Quang Ninh, about three and a half hours from Hanoi by coach, Ha Long Bay is made up of over 1,900 small islands covered in evergreen forests and surrounded by dazzling waters.
 Its name Vịnh Hạ Long translates as Bay of the Descending Dragon.
 Local legend tells that when Vietnam became a country, it had to defend itself against outside invaders.
 The gods sent dragons to descend on the bay and spit pearls at the invaders.
 Over time, these pearls are said to have developed into the islets that cover the bay today.
 Ha long Bay’s spectacular panoramic views and impressive rock formations make it a popular travel destination and it is certainly not one to be missed.
 Inside the hollow islands there are endless numbers of caves, some of which have lakes enclosed within them.
 Undoubtedly the best known and largest of these is Sung Sot or ‘Surprise’ grotto on Bo Hon Island.